-This is an expanded section on stretching canvas, canvas preparation, and using canvas stretcher bars.
-I have a few photo's to show you what kinds of problems you are likely to encounter, (on 90% of store bought canvas's), and how to correct the issue.
-I also have found an excellent video, both in the act of stretching canvas but in applying gesso afterward.
+Stretching canvas, how to handle the cheap canvas.
+I have a few photo's to show you what kinds of problems you are likely to encounter, (on 90% of store bought one's), and how to correct the issue.

 So lets get right to the point!

 If you need a really enlarged picture, just click the picture to see it super-sized!
+Then hit your back button to get back to this article. (or click the picture again)

 Why?
 Well look at the next 2 photo's.
 You can see the depth that the typical staple goes into these canvas's.
 Once they go beyond the first layer of wood, and catch the tenon, it will inhibit any movement of a part that needs to move!